The Cloud Migration Guide – Part 3: Is your business ready for cloud?

 Installing a backup Internet connection with another provider to your main one is vital to ensure constant connectivity to your cloud.
 Ideally, it will also come into your building from a physically separate direction.
 If you don’t yet have two Internet connections, you can still undertake a migration.
 But getting a backup line should become a high priority.

-2. The influence of business size on cloud readiness
+2. How business size affects cloud readiness

 Generally, the smaller the businesses, the more suitable it is to migrate into the cloud and the readier it is.
 This is for two main reasons.